 Aim for 30 mins a day or aerobic activity ( walking , running, dancing, cycling, swimming)

-Stretch every day.
+Stretch and mobilise the body every day.
 Try easy beginners you-tube yoga!

 Grill, steam, bake or shallow fry